hoangvanphi2004/Traffic/README.md

 - Yellow light show the previous crossroad we have passed
 - Green light show the only way we can pass through
 - Red light show the forbidden road and you cant pass through it
+- Avoid the holes and the cars across the crossroad
+- There are some nice presents across the journey!
+Just noice a bit and you will find something really interesting!
 ## Install
 - Copy all file in the folder Install to C:\Windows\System32
 - Double click on file Traffic.exe and play!
 ## Feature
 - Everytime we pass through the green light the level will increase (pass a crossroad)
-- Every round the number of car will increase
-- After 5 round the speed of every car will increase
+- After some level speed and number of every car will increase
 - Speed of other cars always equal to speed of player car
-- There are some bonus gift across the journey (Im updating)
+- There are some bonus gift across the journey!
+  - Eating the coin will increase the score
+  - Eating the blue candy will help you find out the road have the green light faster
+  - Eating the rainbow candy will make you invincible! but it only lasts for a certain time so use it effectively!
 ## Some image about the game
 <div align="">
   <img src="GameIntroduction/img1.png">